microsoft/VFSForGit/Readme.md

 ## New name

 This project was formerly known as GVFS (Git Virtual File System).
 It is undergoing a rename to VFS for Git.
 While the rename is in progress, the code, protocol, built executables, and releases may still refer to the old GVFS name.
-See https://github.com/Microsoft/VFSForGit/projects/4 for the latest status of the rename effort.
+See https://github.com/Microsoft/VFSForGit/projects/4 for the latest status of the rename effect.

 ## Installing VFS for Git